ekiwi/rfuzz/README.md

 ```

 To quickly fuzz the default configuration, make sure that the fuzz server is
-running (see previous section) and the launch the fuzzer like this:
+running (see previous section) and then launch the fuzzer like this:
 ```.sh
 cargo run --release -- -c -o out ../build/Sodor3Stage.toml
 ```

+To terminate fuzzing use `Ctrl+C` and wait for the fuzzer to shut down
+(this can take some time depending on how fast the design under test executes).

 ### FPGA Accelerated Fuzz Server